 Band is offered, beginning in the 6t grade, to all students.
 No experience is required.
 Students learn one of the following – brass, woodwind, or percussion and will participate in competitions, trips, and concerts throughout the year.
 (Contact Ms. Templeton-Kellett)

 Strings is offered, beginning in the 6th grade to all students.
 No previous experience is required.
 Students learn one of the four instruments – violin, viola, cello, or bass and will participate in competitions, trips, and concerts throughout the year.
-(Contact Ms. Matthews)
+(Contact Ms. Hanna)

 Quiz Bowl Sharpen your pencils and get your buzzer fingers ready!
 The GMA favorite “Quiz Bowl” is 3 rounds of tournament play that includes two teams competing head-to-head to answer questions.
 The questions come from all areas of knowledge: history, literature, science, fine arts, current events, sports, and popular culture.
 Students love it!
 Teachers host individual classroom quizzes to determine which students will best represent their homeroom.
 Parent volunteers are needed to help with the timer, buzzer, and keeping score.
 It is a super fun way to be involved in what is sure to be one of your child’s favorites!
 (Contact PTA)